jycc-267/jycc-267.github.io/index.md

 ---
-## Using Singular Value Decomposition to Detect Partisan Voting
-### Machine Learning & Data Analysis Code Sample + Academic Writing Sample
-During a <a href="https://willett.psd.uchicago.edu/teaching/mathematical-foundations-of-machine-learning-fall-2021/">Mathematical Foundations of Machine Learning course</a> in UChicago's Computer Science Department in Fall 2022, I co-authored an ML analysis of federal and state voting records.
-We used singular value decomposition and non-negative matrix factorization to detect partisanship in voting behavior, finding two clear voting blocs at both the national and state level that align with party affiliation.
+## Data Modeling and CRM System Design for Nonprofit Donation Management
+### Data Modeling & User Interface Research
+As a data engineer at UChicago TechTeam, I developed a comprehensive CRM database solution on Azure for Chicago Loot Drop, a non-profit organization supporting the gaming community.
+The project focused on streamlining data management for their game donation program by redesigning the CRM database schema and conducting user research to create an intuitive front-end data input interface.

+The core of the project involved data modeling of the CRM system to efficiently collect and manage client data.
+This included creating a centralized database to store information about donor organizations, donated items, type of games, controllers/consoles, and recipients.
+The solution not only improved data management efficiency but also enhanced the organization's ability to track donations and manage relationships with donors and recipients effectively.

 The <a href="https://github.com/dustinmarshall/detecting_partisan_voting_using_SVD/blob/main/detecting_partisanship_using_SVD.ipynb">code</a> and accompanying <a href="https://github.com/dustinmarshall/detecting_partisan_voting_using_SVD/blob/main/detecting_partisanship_using_SVD.pdf">academic paper</a> are available on GitHub.

 <img src="images/lootdrop.jpg"/>